Enable Algolia Search

 1. Select None for authentication.

-2. Input the URL of your hosted index.json file. (e.g., https://milodocs-theme.netlify.app/index.json).
+2. Input the URL of your hosted index.json file. (for example, https://milodocs-theme.netlify.app/index.json).

 4. Name the data source.